SkillsFundingAgency/dfc-devops/ArmTemplates/APIM/apim-versionset.md

 The name of the API.

-versioningScheme (required)  string
+versioningMethod (required)  string

-The type of versioning to apply.
+The method of determining the api version to use.
 Can be one of three values:  Header, Query, and Segment.

 versionProperty (optional)  string